Privacy Foundation New Zealand Working Groups

 Convenor: Rebecca Hawkins

-Members: Barbara Robson, Pat Cunniffe, Rebecca Hawkins, Andelka Phillips, Susanne Ames, Brendan Marks
+Members: Barbara Robson, Pat Cunniffe, Rebecca Hawkins, Andelka Phillips, Susanne Ames, Brendan Marks, Dr Karaitiana Taiuru

 The Working Group focuses on keeping up to date with privacy impacts of current and evolving topics, policy, issues and information technology relating to health -related services and the health sector.
 There is significant change across the health sector.
 Privacy, security, and information management continue to be central to effective, modern models for delivery of services, and to ensure people’s rights are respected.
 The Group explores and engages on privacy issues arising from the changes, providing thought leadership.

-• Vulnerable Consumer privacy issues.
-Investigation of privacy issues and policy impacts that vulnerable consumers and patients may face.
-This includes continuation of our interest in the management of health information of Medically Dependent Consumers (people who are reliant on electricity for medical support) held by electricity retailers
+• Vulnerable consumer privacy issues, including the management of health information of Medically Dependent Consumers (people who are reliant on electricity for medical support) held by electricity retailers

 Legislation and Regulatory Reform